How to plan for growth

 The upside of tough economic times is they push farmers to fine-tune their finances for growth.

-“With where we are in 2017, very few operators—whether they are large or little—are looking at expansion,” Watson points out.
+“With where we are, very few operators—whether they are large or little—are looking at expansion,” Watson points out.
 “Now is not the time to be using limited capital on new land.
 It is

 the time to meet your obligations and watch expenses with an extremely sharp pencil.”